 The agreement consists of two instruments: the EU-Mercosur Partnership Agreement (EMPA), covering trade, political dialogue, and cooperation; and the Interim Trade Agreement (iTA), which covers trade only and falls under EU exclusive competence.
 The iTA does not require ratification by all 27 EU national parliaments — only EU Council qualified majority and European Parliament consent — which is why it could enter provisional application faster.

-Full Timeline: 26 Years to Signing
+The Full Story: 27 Years From First Talks to Signing

 The Foundations (1991–1999)